 When I was looking on my online banking site late on Sunday night to see if a client’s payment had cleared, I saw something I didn’t expect to see – a $100 charge from our local Franklin Covey store.

-Now, I wasn’t completely surprised, I did go there, and I did buy a new bag, this one to be exact, but I wasn’t supposed to be charged for the $100.
+Now, I wasn’t completely surprised, I did go there, and I did buy a new bag, but I wasn’t supposed to be charged for the $100.
 I had the man at the store split the payment between a $100 Visa card I had received from my in-laws (thank you Lohnes squad!) and to put the balance remainder (about $15) on my business card.
 I signed the $15 receipt, had the man throw away my (what I thought to be) useless Visa gift card and walked away happy to have a new bag for $15.
 But what I saw on my online statement was that I had been charged the $15 that I was expecting AND the $100 that should have been placed on the gift card.

 Me = Livid